josuneha/AzureBigData-analytics/Whiteboard-design-session/WDS-trainer-guide-Big-data-and-visualization.md

     No. Azure HDInsight provides an option for running hosted Spark clusters as well.
 Within HDInsight, you can provision hosted clusters based on Hive, HBase, and others.
 Hortonworks, Cloudera, and MapR provide fully supported distributions that are available in the Azure Marketplace and provide environments for running HiveQL Spark SQL in Azure.

-8. We have heard of Azure Data Lake, but we are not clear about whether this is currently a good fit for our PoC solution, or whether we should be using it for interactive analysis of our data.
+1. We have heard of Azure Data Lake, but we are not clear about whether this is currently a good fit for our PoC solution, or whether we should be using it for interactive analysis of our data

     There are two offerings related to Azure Data Lake that should be called out separately.
 Azure Data Lake Analytics provides a distributed querying engine whose costs are based solely on the number of resources used in the query, the amount of time those resources were made available to the query, and a nominal job completion charge.
 In its current form, Azure Data Lake Analytics supports only Batch workloads, so it is not the right tool for interactive analytic workloads.